jamesmirajkar/Simple-ISP-for-Research/README.md

 digital domain.
 Its evolutionary path, originating from a rudimentary set of algorithms rectifying hardware limitations, has culminated in a sophisticated system that seamlessly integrates computational advancements and artificial intelligence.
-This transformative journey positions ISP as an indispensable technology with far-reaching applications, spanning scientific exploration to artistic expression[2].
+This transformative journey positions ISP as an indispensable technology with far-reaching applications, spanning scientific exploration to artistic expression.
 As this report delves into the core of ISP, its transformative influence on image quality becomes apparent.
 Functioning as a digital alchemist, ISP refines raw data through a meticulously orchestrated series of processes, correcting imperfections, minimizing noise,